ctecte/video_clipper/README.md

 ```

 ## Handling of video files
 Since storage in AWS isn't cheap, I set a cleanup endpoint in app.py that is called once the user exits the page.
-This removes the upload and existing clips so its not stored on the server.
+This removes the upload and existing clips (all mp4s) so its not stored on the server.

 # Optionals